 Signs and symptoms that occur in common cold are:

 A common cold is therefore not limited to the nose.
-A bad cold causes a flu-
+A bad cold causes a flu-like feeling.
+In addition to the symptoms above, a person has also fever then and feels listless and limp.

 The diagnosis of common cold can usually be made on the basis of the symptoms.
 High fever, severe headache, rash, difficulty breathing or chest pain indicate that the infection is no ordinary cold.
 A laboratory test is usually not needed to diagnose a cold.
-However, if complications are suspected, blood tests and X-
+However, if complications are suspected, blood tests and X-rays may be performed.

 A common cold cannot be cured with medication.
 Antibiotics don’t help with colds.
 Antibiotics only work against bacteria and not against viruses.
 It will therefore simply have to run itself out.
 Still, it’s wise to contact the general practitioner if the cold lasts longer than two weeks, if one has a fever that lasts longer than five days, if one is very stuffy or when the fever comes back after it had disappeared.